Skip to main content

 Q: How involved can I be in the selection of quilting designs on my quilt?

-A: We have found that the less involved or the less Day of the dead tracing backyou micro-manage your quilt, the better your quilt will be.
+A: We have found that the less involved or the less tracing face on the back of a Too Cool T-shirt Quiltyou micro-manage your quilt, the better your quilt will be.
 That said, here are a few things you could do if you would like:

 • If would you like a specific image on your quilt, you can tell us what you would like quilted in and provide us the paper printed pattern.
 Remember there will be a charge for picking out the paper.